PrefectHQ/prefect/docs/orchestration/tutorial/k8s.md

 ## Running a Kubernetes Agent

 In order to deploy your flow to Kubernetes the flow is required to have a Docker Storage with the image pushed to a registry that your Kubernetes cluster has access to.
+In AWS deployments, S3 is not accessible by default to Amazon EKS.
+To enable use S3 by your kubernetes cluster on EKS, add the necessary permissions (AmazonS3FullAccess or AmazonS3ReadOnlyAccess) directly to the NodeInstanceRole used by aws-auth-cm.yaml after launching worker nodes and before applying the yaml file with kubectl.

 ```python
 import prefect